wiselenium/wiselenium/README.md

 ## The Page Object pattern
 wiselenium supports the Page Object Pattern and has its own Factory `initElements(...)` methods.
 Its instance variables will be located the same way Selenium/WebDriver does, with the only difference that it can inject other elements than WebElements.
 A page must have either a no-arg constructor or a constructor that takes a WebDriver as only argument.
-You don't have to start your pages from the zero, because wiselenium provides the `Page` base class that already fulfills these requirements and offers many other convenience methods.
+You don't have to start your pages from zero, because wiselenium provides the `Page` base class that already fulfills these requirements and offers many other convenience methods.
 Consider extending it!

 ### Page methods
-The `Page` class provides many conveninent self-explanatory methods:
+The `Page` class provides many convenient self-explanatory methods:
 `findElement(Class elementClass, By by)`, `initNextPage(Class<E> clazz)`, `executeScript(String script)`, `takeScreenShot(String fileName)`, `waitFor(long timeOutInSeconds)`, `load()`, `isLoaded()`.
 `load()` and `isLoaded()` methods refer to the `LoadableComponent` interface.
 For more information, check [Selenium wiki](https://code.google.com/p/selenium/wiki/LoadableComponent).
 If these methods don't fulfill your needs, you can always get the original WebDriver from the `getWrappedDriver()` method and use as needed.